 Above all, the School firmly believes that 'students matter'.
 In small or medium-sized class groups we can get to know each other as individuals, with first names being used by students in addressing teachers as well as the other way round.
-Student representatives are actively involved in decision-making by the School and its committees.
+We have special tutors appointed to assist Aboriginal and Torres Strait Islander students and students whose first language is not English.
+Student representatives are actively involved in decision making by the School and its committees.
 With support from the School and from a number of Sydney law firms, the student Law Society organises a range of activities such as a program of distinguished guest speakers, moot competitions, the UNSW Law Journal and the annual despatch of delegations of students to a week-long convention of Australasian law students and, in recent years, to a meeting of law students from ASEAN countries.
 The School also helps students to obtain summer placements before graduation and employment after graduation.
 Law Library staff are always willing to assist students to locate materials and they take the lead in conducting our legal research programs.